oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

+Finally, in addition to providing unique names for vertex and edge tables, the aliases can also serve as a means to provide [labels](#labels) for vertices and edges:
+if no label is defined then it defaults to the table alias.
-The vertex tables are required to have unique names, and, the edge tables are required to have unique names.
+Note though that table aliases are required to be unique but labels are not required to be unique so that multiple vertex tables and multiple edge tables can have the same label.
-Therefore, if multiple vertex tables use the same underlying table, then the alias can be used to provide unique names for the vertex tables.
-Similarly, if multiple edge tales use the same underlying table, then the alias can be used to provide unique names for the edge tables.

-The [label](#labels) of a vertex or edge table defaults to the alias.
-Therefore, the alias can be used to define labels.

 ### Keys

-By default, existing primary and foreign keys of underlying tables are used for creating edges, but the following scenarios
+By default, existing primary and foreign keys of underlying tables are used to connect the end points of the edges to the appropriate vertices, but the following scenarios
 require manual specification of keys:

- - Multiple foreign keys exists between an edge table and its source vertex table or its destination vertex tables such that it would be ambiguous which foreign key to use
+ - Multiple foreign keys exists between an edge table and its source vertex table or its destination vertex tables such that it would be ambiguous which foreign key to use.
- - Primary and/or foreign keys on underlying tables were not defined or the underlying tables are views which means that primary and foreign keys cannot be defined
+ - Primary and/or foreign keys on underlying tables were not defined or the underlying tables are views which means that primary and foreign keys cannot be defined.

 The syntax for keys is: